-The theme of the event is Know Thy Father.
-The event presents fun learning activities; and short expert talks on different aspects of genetic science, law and ethics.
-Participants will also act as medical ethicists, by interactively considering a real-life court case involving the NHS and genetic information.
+The theme of the event was Know Thy Father.
+The event presented fun learning activities; and short expert talks on different aspects of genetic science, law and ethics.
+Participants acted as medical ethicists, by interactively considering a real-life court case involving the NHS and genetic information.

 To celebrate the project’s success and acknowledge the wonderful twins’ invaluable contribution and continuous enthusiasm to be part of this research project, Members of TAGC from Tomsk State University (TSU) and Goldsmiths, University of London organised an event at TSU on 20 December 2016.

 Those present included twins, international researchers, volunteers and student of MSс Human Development: Genetics, Neuroscience And Psychology.
 Read more…

 Science, Law, Ethics, Society

 The Accessible Genetics Consortium runs a series of Genes and Tonic public engagement events in collaboration with InLab.
 The aim of the events is to inform the public about the recent developments in the field of genetics and individual differences.

 The first “Genes and Tonic” took place at the New York University London in Bedford Square and was a success.
 The program included short talks on genetic research, online DNA extraction, refreshments and a genetic bingo.